CP1401/Practicals/prac_04/README.md

 ### Problem Description:

-In this example, we want to ask for the user to enter the month of their birthday as a number (so only a month between 1 and 12 is valid), then we will print each of the months of the year up to their birth month.
+In this example, we want to ask the user to enter the month of their birthday as a number (so only a month between 1 and 12 is valid), then we will print each of the months of the year up to their birth month.

 Sample output: